Washington » Are Democrats willing to anger their most loyal political backers to achieve one of their main health reform goals?

 Unions have given Matheson more than $1.1 million in campaign contributions during his decade-long congressional career, which is more than he has received from any other sector.

-From the service workers to the automakers, union
+From the service workers to the automakers, union representatives are speaking out against the position held by Matheson and many Senate Democrats.

 "We shouldn't be taxing workers on health care benefits," said Utah AFL-CIO President Jim Judd.